JakubesP/swgl/README.md

 #### Simple Web Graphics Library

 SWGL is a simple library that makes it easy to work with WASM/WebGL and web_sys for the Rust language.
+The project was created to learn Rust, WASM and WebGL.

 ## Install and running the examples